 In the first chapter of the history of jeans, we have seen that some European cities contributed to the invention of the ancestor of the most famous cotton fabric worldwide: fustian.
 Between the 16th and 17th centuries, this item was particularly appreciated in England, which started to export overseas, and so popular to be depicted in some works of art.

 The use of fustian among the dock workers of Genoa

-During the 16th century, the port of Genoa was one of the most important and progressive in the world.
-The robust fustian was used to make the sales and cover the wares to allow the vessels to cross the ocean safely.
-The dock workers decided to manufacture their workwear with the same fabric to make their clothes indestructible.
-They were dyed a blue tint to hide the recurring spots.
+The port of Genoa was, at that time, one of the most important and progressive in the world.
+The robust fustian was used to make sails and cover wares to allow the vessels to cross the ocean safely, but soon, dock workers decided to manufacture their workwear with the same fabric to make their clothes indestructible.
+The blue color could also hide the recurring spots.

 The role of fustian from Genoa in 16th century England

 The words jean or jeans, sometimes varied in jeanes, geanes, or jeane, appeared in the English inventories at the end of the 16th century to identify the fustian imported from Genoa.
 Since the 12th century, England had indeed had a pivotal role in the European buying and selling of this fabric, especially the one made in Genoa and Ulm, in Germany, which was recorded in the documents with the name, often mangled, of the city of origin.